2006 UEFA Women's Under-19 Championship

-The UEFA Women's U-19 Championship 2006 Final Tournament was held in Switzerland between 11–22 July 2006.
+The UEFA Women's U-19 Championship 2006 Final Tournament was held in Switzerland between 11 and 22 July 2006.
 Germany won the cup after defeating France 3–0 in the final match.
 Players born after 1 January 1987 were eligible to participate in this competition.

 Qualifications

 There were two separate rounds of qualifications held before the Final Tournament, beginning with the First Qualifying Round.
 The first 40 teams were drawn into 10 groups.
 See UEFA Women's U-19 Championship 2006 (First Qualifying Round).

 Top two teams from each group and the five best third-placed team entered in a Second Qualifying Round along with Germany, France and Spain who automatically qualified.
 The 28 teams were drawn into 7 groups.
 See UEFA Women's U-19 Championship 2006 (Second Qualifying Round).

 Then, the winners of each group joint hosts Switzerland at the Final Tournament.